Google releases the top trending searches of the year in MENA

 Saudi Arabia: The Kingdom has been searching for football throughout the year, with many events and tournaments happening on-ground.
 The match between AlHilal SFC and Real Madrid CF was ranked top in the football tournaments list.
 As for the personalities list, footballers remain at the top list with Aleksandar Mitrović and Karim Benzema amongst others.
 The war in Palestine was the top searched topic in the news list, which also included the devaluation of the Pakistani Rupee, and Buerger's disease.
 There has also been interest in local platforms such as Absher, Jadarat, Etimad, amongst others.

-The full lists of top 2023 trending queries can be found on Google Trends website.
+The full lists of top 2023 trending queries can be found on Google Google Trends website.